toomaj-foroud/European-Electricity-consumption-and-Production/README.md

 To learn about European Union Open Data Portal and access database [*click here*](https://data.europa.eu/en)

-Also the results of this analysis are presentation in [*Tableau*](https://public.tableau.com/app/profile/toomaj.foroud/viz/EuropeElectricityConsumption/ElectricityconsumptioninEurope?publish=yes)
+Also the results of this analysis are presented in [*Tableau*](https://public.tableau.com/app/profile/toomaj.foroud/viz/EuropeElectricityConsumption/ElectricityconsumptioninEurope?publish=yes)